March 6, 2017 Augmented Reality: Marketing to Millennials

 Friends over brands, user-generated content over corporate content

 Millennials trust customer content over any other kind.
-According to a survey, 51% of Americans trust user-generated content (UGC) more than other type of information when looking up a product, and 84% report that having UGC on a company website does have influence on their purchases.
+According to a survey, 51% of Americans trust user-generated content (UGC) over other types of information when searching for a product.
+In fact, 84% report that having UGC on a company website does have influence on their purchases.

 A recent study revealed that price is one of the most important factors for Millennials, over quality, brand, store and availability.
 95% of respondents said that their sensitivity to price is actually increasing year by year.

-How can Augmented Reality and Image Recognition help?
+How can Image Recognition and Augmented Reality help?

 Create a dialogue with customers, in order to build relationships.
 Make sure there is a two-way communication and they are not just passive recipients.
-Augmented Reality apps allow users to willingly engage with brands in a more immersive and personal experience by adding an interactive digital layer to reality.
+Augmented Reality apps allow users to willingly engage with brands in a more immersive and personal way, as they add an interactive digital layer to reality.